Why Therapy Works

 In some families, shutting down feelings was necessary to fit into the family system.
 Sometimes, we were only permitted to feel angry, but never scared, or only happy, but never angry.
 Hoping our overwhelmed parents would take care of us, we might have decided to stifle our own needs to not overwhelm them further.
 Others might attempt to get their needs met by escalating their feelings.

 Whatever the decision, it was an attempt at getting needs met historically.
 The challenge is that these archaic decisions, acted outside of our awareness, are often what is now creating difficulties in our adult life.
+These early decisions play a role in why therapy works.

 Re-decision therapy is an opportunity to make new, life-affirming decisions and release the archaic ones that are no longer serving us.
 Using our grown-up capacities to get our needs met in the present, we can release these old patterns and free up our energy to live our best lives.
+Updating these old programs is one reason why therapy works.

 Therapy is a Journey